-Tremendous, ongoing tax base growth, benefiting from the Austin-Round Rock MSA
+Tremendous, ongoing tax base growth, benefiting from access to the MSA

-Williamson County is experiencing significant rapid tax base growth, one of the state's and nation's fast-growing in recent years: up 26% in one year and up 65% in five years, to \$107 billion in fiscal 2023.
-The county is located 12 miles north of downtown Austin, benefiting from close access to major transportation corridors, large metropolitan areas, and employment centers as part of the Austin-Round Rock MSA.
-The technology sector continues to be prevalent in the county, with Dell, Amazon, and IBM Corp. present, and both Tesla and Apple are currently undergoing expansions in the area.
-The county is experiencing growth in various other industries as well, including health care, retail, restaurants, distribution, and solar.
-Residential development continues to be strong, with many single-family and multifamily developments.
-As the county continues to experience strong, continuous economic development, we expect its economy will remain very strong.
+Tax base growth, up by 16% in one year and 71% in five years to \$122 billion in fiscal 2024, makes it one of the state's and nation's fast-growing tax bases recently.
+The county is 12 miles north of downtown Austin, benefiting from direct access to major transportation corridors, large metropolitan areas, and employment centers as part of the Austin-Round Rock MSA.

+The technology sector is thriving.
+Most recently, Samsung is building a new \$17 billion semiconductor factory that could be operational by the end of 2024.
+Other notable expansions include:

+- A \$165 million expansion of Austin-Bergstrom International Airport, - · The construction of two new hospitals, and - A new Amazon distribution center.

+The county is experiencing growth in health care, retail, restaurants, distribution, and solar industries.
+Residential development remains strong, with many single-family and multifamily developments.
+We expect Williamson County's economy to remain very strong in the medium term.

-Very strong management with strong financial management policies, practices
+Very strong management with strong financial-management policies, practices